 “Philip is in a Year 3 class and is left handed and used to hold his pencil awkwardly.
 It took a while to get used to the (Yoropen) grip but in the end Philip is now holding his pencil correctly…..The quality of his work has greatly improved and it is now much neater.
-Philip likes the fact that he can read what he is writing” Laura Barnett (mum)
+Philip likes the fact that he can read what he is writing” - Laura Barnett

-Fast drying ink – is essential when trying to prevent excessive smudging, the scourge of the leftie.
+Essential when trying to prevent excessive smudging, the scourge of the leftie.